Why It Works

 2-quart stainless steel saucier, food processor, disposable pastry bags, stand mixer

-To make smaller choux rings, trace 2 four-inch circles about 3 inches apart on a sheet of parchment paper.
+To make smaller choux rings, trace two 4-inch circles about three inches apart on a sheet of parchment paper.
 Pipe the prepared choux paste along the traced circles, as described in Step 10.
 In Step 12, bake for 30 minutes, then proceed as directed.

 If you only have skin-on hazelnuts, you can remove the skins by first toasting the nuts in a 350°F (180°C) oven until fragrant, about 10 minutes, then transfer them to a clean dish towel.
 Fold it over the warm hazelnuts, then rub them through the towel until their paper skins flake off.